cloudflare/cloudflare-docs/content/ddos-protection/reference/alerts.md

 ## Final remarks

 * Spectrum and Magic Transit customers using [assigned Cloudflare IP addresses](/magic-transit/cloudflare-ips/) will receive layer 3/4 DDoS attack alerts where the attacked target is the Cloudflare IP or prefix.
-If you have [brought your own IP (BYOIP)](/byoip/) to Cloudflare Spectrum, Magic Transit, or Cloudflare CDN, you will see your own IP addresses or prefixes as the attacked target.
+If you have [brought your own IP (BYOIP)](/byoip/) to Cloudflare Spectrum or Magic Transit, you will see your own IP addresses or prefixes as the attacked target.

 * DDoS alerts are currently only available for DDoS attacks detected and mitigated by the [DDoS managed rulesets](/ddos-protection/managed-rulesets/).
 Alerts are not yet available for DDoS attacks detected and mitigated by the [Advanced TCP Protection](/ddos-protection/tcp-protection/) system.